-4.1.11 Grant planning
+4.1.11 Grant Planning

-The DOD continually engages stakeholders across South Carolina after the plans are complete and even while funding is being distributed throughout the state.
-One planned avenue of collecting stakeholder feedback is to make the Better-Internet Survey an annual survey.
-This will allow the DOD to compare survey responses to previous years' data to determine progress being made in increasing access to Broadband and how challenges are evolving from year to year.
-Future stakeholder engagement efforts could also include additional interviews and focus groups with Covered Populations or organizations that represent Covered Populations.
+The DOD continually engage stakeholders across South Carolina after the plans were complete and even while funding is being distributed throughout the state.
+One planned avenue of collecting stakeholder feedback is to make the Better Internet residential survey an annual survey.
+By making the Better Internet survey an annual survey, the DOD can compare survey responses to previous years' data to determine progress being made in increasing access to Broadband and how challenges are evolving from year to year.
+Future stakeholder engagement efforts could also include additional interviews and focus groups with covered populations or organizations that represent covered populations.
 Additional details pertaining to outreach engagement activities are provided in the table below.

 Total # of people engaged 300+

+Total roadshow

-Total roadshow attendees 225+
+attendees 225+

+Total Roadshow

-Total Roadshow Events 15
+Events 15

 Total Interviews 33

-Total # of people interviewed 68
+Total # of people

+interviewed 68

+Total SC

+organizations

-Total SC organizations engaged 33
+engaged 33

 Total # of surveys deployed 13,129

-total # of survey responses 10,283
+total # of survey 10.282

+responses 10,283